NeonilaH/Bash-commands-HW-1-2/README.md

 `find $PWD -type f -name "*" -exec grep -v "second" {} +`
  33. Print to the terminal the last 4 lines of any text file. - `tail -n4 tf_2.txt`
- 34. Output to terminal 4 the first lines of any text file. - `head -n4 tf_4.txt`
+ 34. Print in the terminal 4 the first lines of any text file. - `head -n4 tf_4.txt`
  35. Command in one line.
 Create a folder and create a text file with contents. <br/>
 `mkdir B && touch B/myfile.txt`